(1) "Accrediting organization" means a professional organization that establishes standards and criteria for continuing education programs.

 (3) "Board" means the Montana Board of Nursing.

-(4) "Certifying body" means a national certifying organization that has been approved by the board to use psychometrically sound and legally defensible examinations for certification in APRN roles and population focus.
+(4) "Certifying body" means a board-recognized national certifying organization that uses psychometrically sound and legally defensible examinations for certification in APRN roles and population focus.

 (5) "Charge Nurse" means the nurse who is in charge of patient and/or resident care during a nursing shift.
 An LPN may serve as a charge nurse in the absence of an RN in a long-term care facility, pursuant to 37-8-102, MCA.